Mennonite Central Committee: Activities

 MCC was an early proponent of fair trade through its Ten Thousand Villages program.

 Funds for MCC's worldwide relief and service projects are raised through independent Mennonite relief sales.
 Around 45 sales are held throughout the United States and Canada, raising US$5 million annually.
 Many of these sales feature quilts handmade by Mennonite and Amish volunteers, auctions, artwork, crafted woodwork, homemade foods, antiques, crafts, plants, children's activities, and musical programs.
 Most of the goods and labor are donated, and 78.2% of the funds raised go directly into the field.

-MCC focuses its development efforts in areas such as health, education, peace and justice, and fair trade.
+MCC focuses its development efforts in areas such as food security and livelihoods, health, education, peace and justice, and fair trade.
 It responds to disaster situations, as well as focusing its efforts on the longer-term issues of economic and social policy.

-MCC maintains offices in both Washington, D.C. and Ottawa to advocate to the American and Canadian federal governments, respectively.
+MCC maintains offices in both Washington, D.C., and Ottawa to advocate to the American and Canadian federal governments, respectively.
 MCC also has an international advocacy office at the United Nations in New York City.
 As of 2015, Ewuare Osayande served as the group's Anti-Oppression Coordinator.